DiamondLightSource/synchweb-devel-env/docs/SETUP.md

   - `git clone git@github.com:DiamondLightSource/synchweb-devel-env.git` for ssh users

 - Build and launch the virtual machine.
-Depending on which virtual machine you want to build for, you would need to cd into the machine folder in the cloned repository.
-Currently we are building a virtual machine using `centos 7` so you would have to cd into the centos directory of your machine and start the virtual machine
+Depending on which virtual machine you want to build for, you would need to `cd` into the correct machine folder in the cloned repository.
+Currently we are building a virtual machine using `centos 7`; so you would have to cd into the `centos` directory of your machine and start the virtual machine.

 For centos 7, you need to:
 `cd {path_to_synchweb_devel_env}/vagrant/centos` and then type